Jochen-Enderlein/Jochen-Enderlein/README.md

 ## About me

 Hi 👋,
-my name is Jochen, I'm 19 years old and a german based apprentice software developer.
+my name is Jochen, I'm 19 years old and a german based software developer.

 ## Skills